Miofolic for effective recover from acne

-Why the skin gets inflamed?
+Why does the skin get inflamed?

-Most often, acne attacks adolescents: in girls, the disease appears at the age of 14-17, and in boys – at the age of 16-19.
+Most often, acne attacks adolescents: in girls, the disease appears at the age of 14-17, and, in boys, – at the age of 16-19.
 Typically, the skin state returns to a healthy one by 20.
 However, sometimes adults also suffer from acne: there are about 5% of women and 1% of men suffering from acne.
 Women with gynecological diseases (polycystic ovary syndrome, hormonal disorders) are at risk.
 In this case, women are advised to first cure the cause, and only then eliminate consequences.
-During the complex treatment of POS and problematic skin, Miofolic showed good results due to myo inositol reducing the level of testosterone circulating in the blood.
+During the complex treatment of POS and problematic skin, Miofolic showed good results due to myo-inositol reducing the level of testosterone circulating in the blood.
 Moreover, acne and problematic skin can be side effects of certain medications.

-Myofolic reduces the level of androgens contributing to the disappearance of acne.
+Miofolic reduces the level of androgens contributing to the disappearance of acne.
 The recommended dose is 2 sachets per day for 6 months.

 In cosmetology, acne on the face can be conditionally divided into three stages: mild (black and white acne on the face), moderate (white and black acne, papules and pustules are localized on the back and shoulders, except for the face) and strong (except for papules and pustules, nodules and cysts with extensive distribution are observed).

-Problematic skin: where is the truth?
+Problematic skin: what is the truth?